Scifabric/pybossa/doc/user/overview.rst

 access at that moment, the user will be able to synchronize the data afterwards i.e. when the user has access to an Internet WIFI hotspot.

-PyBossa can automatically import data from a public EpiCollect_ Plus project that you own or that it is publicly available in the EpiCollect_ web site and help you to validate, analyze, etc. the data that have been obtained via EpiCollect.
+PYBOSSA can automatically import data from a public EpiCollect_ Plus project that you own or that it is publicly available in the EpiCollect_ web site and help you to validate, analyze, etc. the data that have been obtained via EpiCollect.